 Metabolon Insight: Untargeted Metabolomics Identify Global and Specific Metabolic Changes Correlated with Higher Bone Mineral Density

-The researchers also performed a cross-sectional study in which 240 women were selected, 120 with the highest tibia vBMD and 120 with the lowest tibia vBMD out of a cohort of more than 3000.
-The Metabolon Discovery: Global Platform identified 104 differential metabolites between the 2 groups, 23 of them higher and 81 lower in the women with low vBMD.
+The researchers also performed a cross-sectional study in which 240 women were selected, 120 with the highest tibia vBMD and 120 with the lowest tibia vBMD out of a cohort of more than 3,000.
+The Global Discovery Panel identified 104 differential metabolites between the two groups, 23 of them higher and 81 lower in the women with low vBMD.
 Further analysis found 38 relevant pathways that use these metabolites, mainly amino acid metabolism and steroid hormone biosynthesis, butanoate metabolism, and citrate-acid cycle.
 Steroid hormone biosynthesis changes are consistent with studies that show that steroid hormones influence bone metabolism through regulation of osteoclast and osteoblast cells.7

 The Solution: Amino Acid and Steroid Hormone Metabolism Play a Key Role in Stimulating Bone Metabolism